barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_c: i, iv
    :answer_d: i, iii
    :correct: d
-   :feedback_a: Try again!
+   :feedback_a: Incorrect! ii will cause an error because the highest index in tupl1 is 4.
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect! ii will cause an error because the highest index in tupl1 is 4.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect! i will output all items besides the last, whereas iv will output all items besides the first.
+Try again.
    :feedback_d: Correct!
 These two options will both output all the items in the tuple except for the last one.

    Which of the following two Python codes will produce the same output?